ITRS-Group/cordial/tools/geneos/README.md

 Each instance has a configuration file.
 This is the most basic expression of an instance.
 New instances that you create will have a configuration file named after the component type plus the extension `.json`.
 Older instances which you have adopted from older control scripts will have a configuration file with the extension `.rc`

-### Historical Configuration Files
+### Legacy Configuration Files

-Historical (legacy) `.rc` files have lines, ignoring comments, of form
+Historical (legacy) `.rc` files have a simple format of the form

 ```bash
 GatePort=1234
 ```

 Where the prefix (`Gate`) also encodes the component type and the suffix (`Port`) is the setting.
 Any lines that do not contain the prefix are treated as environment variables and are evaluated and passed to the program on start.
+Lines that contain environment variables like `${HOME}` will be expanded at run time.
+If the configuration is migrated, either through an explicit `geneos migrate` command or if a setting is changes through `geneos set` or similar then the value of the environment variable will be carried over and continue to be expanded at run-time.
+The `geneos show` command can be passed a `--raw` flag to show the unexpanded values, if any.

 While the `geneos` program can parse and understand the legacy `.rc` files above it will never update them, instead migrating them to their modern `.json` versions either when required or when explicitly told to using the `migrate` command.